U.S. airport-security head named as No. 2 Homeland Security official

-WASHINGTON (Reuters) - The new chief of the Department of Homeland Security (DHS) named the United States’ top airport-security official, David Pekoske, his acting deputy on Thursday, as President Donald Trump overhauls leadership at the domestic-security agency.
+WASHINGTON (Reuters) - The new chief of the Department of Homeland Security (DHS) named the United States’ top airport-security official, David Pekoske, his acting deputy on Thursday, as President Donald Trump overhauls the leadership of the domestic-security agency.

+But it also places further strains on an agency of 240,000 employees, many of whose top leadership posts were unfilled even before Trump’s management shakeup.

+McAleenan remains in charge of U.S. Customs and Border Protection even as he assumes responsibility for all of DHS.

-Pekoske will remain as head of the U.S. Transportation Security Administration, which screens airline travelers, according to a TSA spokeswoman.
+Likewise, Pekoske will continue to head the U.S. Transportation Security Administration, which screens airline travelers, while he serves as the No. 2 official at DHS.
+Both men are serving on a temporary basis.

-Patricia Cogswell, who serves as TSA’s acting deputy, will oversee day to day operations, McAleenan said.
+In recent weeks, Trump has interviewed several candidates for DHS secretary, an appointee who must be confirmed by the Republican-controlled U.S. Senate.

 Trump has forced out top DHS officials over the past week as the agency tries to stem rising numbers of immigrants arriving at its southern border, many of them families fleeing violence and poverty in Central America.
 DHS said it arrested or denied entry to more than 103,000 people along the border last month, more than double the figure for March 2018.